i-pi/i-pi/examples/clients/metatomic/README.md

 - `force_virial_ensemble` is a bool specifying whether to also compute an ensemble of force predictions

+NB: the model nickel-lj.pt pre-build model should be compatible with modern torch and metatomic APIs.
+If it is not, you can try to build a version based on your environment running `python create-model.py`.

 ## Running with FFDirect

 It is also possible to use the metatomic PES directly, without the need for an